 The best trailhead for South Camp Peak is from Spooner Summit to the north, although it can be hiked from the south from Kingsbury Grade, especially if combined with Genoa Peak.
-From Spooner Summit, it is possible to hike South Camp Peak in about 4 1/2 miles.
+From Spooner Summit, it is possible to hike South Camp Peak in about 4 1/2 miles one way.

-Views from the summit include the north part of Lake Tahoe and some of the Desolation Wilderness to the west and the Pine Nuts and other desert peaks to the east.
+Views from the summit include much of Lake Tahoe and some of the Desolation Wilderness to the west and the Pine Nuts and other desert peaks to the east.
 The eastern view is more all encompassing.

 If you are coming from the Reno, you need to take 395 South to U.S. Highway 50 West to Spooner Summit.
-395 South was recently expanded to avoid downtown Carson City.
 Drive to the Fairview exit and head west back to Carson Street (also 395 South).
 About ½ mile further is US 50 West.
 Follow this for about 9 miles to Spooner Summit.
 Spooner Summit is a trailhead, with parking on both sides of U.S. Highway 50.
-For Genoa Peak, the parking area is on the south side of Highway 50.
+For South Camp Peak, the parking area is on the south side of Highway 50.
 There are parking spaces on the side of the highway, with additional spaces below, closer to the trailhead.
 The elevation here is 7150 feet.

 Route from Spooner Summit